salma-303/YOLOv5-Custom-Training/README.md

 ```ruby
 python detect.py --weights runs/train/exp/weights/best.pt --img-size 640 --source path/to/your/image.jpg
 ```
-I provided my pre-trained model on car detection using YOLOv5s; you can find it in `train` folder.
+I provided my pre-trained model on car detection using YOLOv5s; you can find it in the `train` folder.
 Also, I added three lines in `detect.py` to  Print in the terminal the Bounding Box Coordinates (centroid) of the detected object.
 ```ruby